hdavid16/InventoryManagement.jl/docs/src/model.md

 - `:initial_inventory::Dict`: initial inventory for each material (`keys`)
 - `:inventory_capacity::Dict`: maximum inventory for each material (`keys`)
 - `:holding_cost::Dict`: unit holding cost for each material (`keys`)
 - `:supplier_priority::Dict`: `Vector` of supplier priorities (from high to low) for each material (`keys`).
-When a request cannot be fulfilled due to insufficient productio capacity or on-hand inventory, the system will try to reallocate it to the supplier that is next in line on the priority list (if `env.reallocate == true`).
+When a request cannot be fulfilled due to insufficient productio capacity or on-hand inventory, the system will try to reallocate it to the supplier that is next in line on the priority list (if `env.options[:reallocate] == true`).

 `Markets` will have the following fields in their node metadata:
 - `:initial_inventory::Dict`: initial inventory for each material (`keys`)
 - `:inventory_capacity::Dict`: maximum inventory for each material (`keys`)
 - `:holding_cost::Dict`: unit holding cost for each material (`keys`)
 - `:supplier_priority::Dict`: `Vector` of supplier priorities (from high to low) for each material (`keys`).
-When a request cannot be fulfilled due to insufficient productio capacity or on-hand inventory, the system will try to reallocate it to the supplier that is next in line on the priority list (if `env.reallocate == true`).
+When a request cannot be fulfilled due to insufficient productio capacity or on-hand inventory, the system will try to reallocate it to the supplier that is next in line on the priority list (if `env.options[:reallocate] == true`).
 - `:demand_distribution::Dict`: probability distributions from [Distributions.jl](https://github.com/JuliaStats/Distributions.jl) for the market demands for each material (`keys`).
 For deterministic demand, instead of using a probability distribution, use `[D]` where `D` is a `Number`.
 - `:demand_frequency::Dict`: probability that demand will occur (value between `0.0` and `1.0`) for each material (`keys`)
 - `:demand_sequence::Dict`: a user specified `Vector` of market demand for each material (`keys`).
 When a nonzero `Vector` is provided, the `demand_distribution` and `demand_frequency` parameters are ignored.